Roebourne, Western Australia: History

 Roebourne is on the traditional lands of the Ngarluma people, who have occupied the area for tens of thousands of years.
 Many Ngarluma people, alongside other traditional owner populations, continue to live in Roebourne, and continue to practise traditional law, culture and language.
-Ngarluma and Yindjibarndi people are represented by the Ngarluma and Yindjibarndi Foundation Ltd (NYFL), and their respective prescribed body corporates.
+Ngarluma and Yindjibarndi people are represented by the Ngarluma and Yindjibarndi Foundation Ltd and their respective prescribed body corporates.
 Ngarluma people hold native title rights for the Roebourne area.

+The name Ieramugadu, also spelt Yirramagardu, which is used by the local Aboriginal community to describe Roebourne, is the Ngarluma word for a native fig (Ficus) species that is found in and around the area.
+The fig is a food source for traditional owners.
+Archaeological evidence indicates human occupation of the area for over 40,000 years.

 Roebourne's name honours John Septimus Roe, the first Surveyor General of Western Australia.